 That's why I always check to see if my seeds are still good at the start of each sowing season.

-That is one of the reasons I put together my own seed selection.
-It includes vegetables, herbs, and flowers that all do well in the squares of my garden boxes.
-Not too big, quick-growing, easy, and above all very tasty.
+That is one reason I put together my own seed selection.
+It includes vegetables, herbs and flowers that all grow well in the squares of my raised beds: compact, fast-growing, easy and, above all, delicious.

-The packets are available separately, but also in a few bundles.
+The packets are available separately and in several bundles.

 • Basic seeds - 12 easy varieties that fit in any vegetable garden